 Although not a historical first, Idol’s inclusion of “Shout to the Lord” was a watershed moment that revealed the cultural shift in liturgical participation in music.
 How was this performance of “Shout to the Lord” a worship song?
 Was it in the relationship of the song to its license-holders’ purpose?
-Was it in the authenticity of those on stage who believed it?
+Or, sas it in the authenticity of those on stage who believed it?
 Was it in the millions of listeners’ reception to the song?
-Was it in the social-media response and individual downloads?
+Perhaps it was it in the social-media response and individual downloads?
 Was it in the hearts of the listeners who made it the soundtrack of the next few days?

 Many North American traditions rely heavily on CWM in corporate worship.
 That emphasis is an invitation to “Shout to the Lord” and to participate in a cultural economy comprised of worshipers, performers, producers, and distributors who produce not only sound and meaning but also pop-culture lifestyles that foster Christian and consumer communities alike.
 CWM is a new liturgical symbol that requires conscientious reflection on commodity and consumption, along with the gift and grace it facilitates.